TrendingTechnology/react-native-navigation-library/README.md

 ### Tabs

-*Note -- the api here was inspired by one of Ryan Florence's lectures -- thanks!*
+*Note -- the API here was inspired (taken) from one of Ryan Florence's lectures -- thanks!*

 Here's what a basic tab navigator might look like: